 Number one thing that you have to do when in Dubrovnik is visiting the Old Town that was built in the 13th century.
 Its walls were built to protect the city from danger from land and sea.
 These magnificent walls recently found new fame and a way to attract many visitors from around the world – they were used as a location for King’s Landing in the Game of Thrones TV series.
 You just have to see them yourself.
 But we have to note it’s not free, you have to pay 150 kunas (around 20 euros) to get to know the walls very well.

 There are many significant spots inside the walls but the best way to explore it to enter the Ploče Gate and wander around, let the narrow streets guide you.
 We will mention a few more places that are interesting and picturesque, even though the whole Old Town is very much like that.
-One of the places that you will stumble upon is the Church of St. Blaise, Dubrovnik’s patron saint – wonderful Venetian Baroque style church built in the 18th century.
+One of the places that you will stumble upon is the Church of St. Blaise, Dubrovnik’s patron saint – wonderful Venetian Baroque-style church built in the 18th century.
 Right in front of the church, there is a 15th-century statue of Orlando the knight carved into a stone column.

 Image by Martin Falbisoner

 Not far away from the church, you will find the Rector’s palace that’s been around since the 13th century when Dubrovnik was the Republic of Ragusa.
 The Palace doubled as the seat of the city government and the apartment and office of the Rector of the Republic.
-It includes two halls, a courthouse, a jail, an armoury, and a gunpowder room.
+It includes two halls, a courthouse, a jail, an armory, and a gunpowder room.
 You should definitely check it out, its architecture is amazing.

 Image by Marcin Konsek

 One more thing that you have to do when you visit a Mediterranean city is to stroll down its main street.
 In Dubrovnik that is Stradun that connects two city gates (Pile and Ploče), two fountains (large and small Onofrio Fountains) as well as two bell towers (the City Bell Tower and that of the Franciscan Monastery).
 There are many features to explore in Stradun street, but we will let you do that yourself.
-Also, you can find more interesting spots in Dubrovnik Old Town if you download our Cultural Places App and find the media guided tour through this beautiful city.

 Image by Paulo O / CC BY-SA 2.0